SvineruS/mopidy-json-client/README.md

 ## Usage

 mopidy-async-client provides a main class `MopidyClient`, which manages the connection and methods to the Mopidy Server.
-Use the `bind_event` function to subscribe to mopidy events.

 ```python
 from mopidy_async_client import MopidyClient